 - Place fish in air fryer basket and spray fish generously with oil so there are no dry flour spots.
 Cook for 12 minutes or until cooked through and crispy.
 Serve with sweet potato chips, lemon wedge and prepared tartar sauce or coleslaw, if desired.

-*Other white fish cod or halibut also work well in this recipe.
+- Other white fish such as cod or halibut also work well in this recipe.